-Bear Lake, Rich County 🔺
+Bear Lake, Rich County

-- See Fishing Across State Lines on pages 6-7 for license requirements.
+See Fishing across state lines on page 7 for license requirements.

-- I imit 2 trout.

-- Cutthroat trout or trout with cutthroat markings with all fins intact must be immediately released.
-Only cutthroat trout that have had one or more healed fins clipped may be kept.

-- Cisco may be taken with a handheld dipnet.

-Net opening may not exceed 18 inches in
+- · I imit 2 trout. - Cutthroat trout or trout with cutthroat markings with all fins intact must be immediately released.
+Only cutthroat trout that have had one or more healed fins clipped may be kept. - Cisco may be taken with a handheld dipnet.
+Net opening may not exceed 18 inches in any dimension.

-- any dimension.
 When dipnetting through the ice, the size of the hole is unrestricted. - When ice fishing for fish other than cisco, the size of the hole may not exceed 18 inches. - Anglers may keep foul-hooked Bonneville cisco that are taken through normal, legal fishing activities. - A person may not possess a multipoint hook with a weight permanently or rigidly attached directly to the shank - or a weight suspended below a multipoint hook - unless the hook is on an unweighted dropper line that is at least three inches long.